Oxfordshire: Gleaming Spires, The Thames and Henley

 Fellow medical students celebrate, after Roger’s win

-Even today, only 20 seconds or so has been shaved off that time, by Olympic champion runners.
+Roger Bannister is the man who broke the four-minute mile, something deemed impossible before he did it.
+Even today, only 20 seconds or so has been shaved off that time by Olympic runners.

 Similar Posts